bard-rr/deploy/aws/README.md

 ### Security Group

-`AWS_SECURITY_GROUP_ID` is the ID of the security group that will be associated with the AWS resources the script creates.
+`AWS_SECURITY_GROUP_ID` is the ID of the security group that will be associated with the AWS resources the code creates.
 Among other things, Security Groups control how services within the AWS Cloud are able to communicate with each other.
 This script will apply the same security group to all components it creates, and the script will only work if the security group allows communication for http over all ports. **Note that this is NOT a secure configuration:** we recommend configuring security groups according to AWS best practices once the app is running.
 [See here](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) for more information on creating and working with security groups.

 ## Running the Script

-Once the dependencies have been installed and the .env file is properly configured, execute the script by running
+Once the dependencies have been installed and the .env file is properly configured, execute the code by running

 ```
 npm run start
 ```

-Note that the script will take anywhere from 5 to 10 minutes to run.
+Note that the code can take anywhere from 5 to 10 minutes to run.